dstroud/dreamsequence/README.md

 # Crow Patching

 Dreamsequence supports using Crow to send and receive CV and triggers.
 Outputs are configurable via Global>> Crow out x, defaulting to the following:
-- Crow IN 1: Trigger in (rising past 2 volts) will sample the CV on Crow IN 2 and send a note from the CV Harmonizer
-- Crow IN 2: CV used to determine note pitch of the CV Harmonizer.
+- Crow IN 1: CV used to determine note pitch of the CV Harmonizer.
 Can be unquantized or quantized.
 Attenuation recommended.
+- Crow IN 2: Trigger in (rising past 2 volts) will sample the CV on Crow IN 1 and send a note from the CV Harmonizer
 - Crow OUT 1: Default "Crow" output V/oct out
 - Crow OUT 2: Default "Crow" output trigger or 10v attack/decay envelope out
 - Crow OUT 3: Default used by [Arranger Events](https://github.com/dstroud/dreamsequence/blob/main/README.md#events-view).